 -Awesome!
 I didn’t realize I ran for an hour!
 This is good.
 Now I can eat something fatty.
 Are you hungry?

 -Yes, I am.
 What do you have in mind?

 -Not sure.
 I don’t feel like cooking.
 I think we have some wings in the freezer.
 I make some fries and we have a lunch.
 How about that?

 It was all John needed.
 He pulled the bag of wings from the freezer and set up the oven to the right temperature for the pre heat activity.

 Potatoes were kept into a little place underneath the kitchen island.
 He picked three large ones and skillfully started peeling them.
-The Deep fryer came out of the storage.
+The deep fryer came out of the storage.
 John knew exactly how to time the two activities so the fries wouldn’t get cold by the moment the wings were done.
 He did this many times before.
 It was getting busy into the kitchen again!

--John, what time do you have your flight?
+-John, at what time is your flight?

 – It’s at 11.30 pm